Jwillc/SoapstoneOrange/README.md

 # Progress

 The app is very early in open beta.
 I plan to add many more features and improve the existing one's as needed.
-Currently I am looking into adding a notification system for when one of the users messages gets rated they will be notified.
+Currently I am looking into adding a notification system for when a user's message gets rated they will be notified.
 Adding this feature and testing it is the primary focus at the moment.

 # Feedback